Data-Driven Dropdown

 }];

-// The key "cities" is presumed to be the output parameter returned from the "Zipcode Lookup Service"
+// The key "cities" is the output parameter returned from the "Zipcode Lookup Service"

 var outputFieldRefs = [{